Air pollution: how much NO2 are city dwellers breathing?

 A unique study which tested 50 homes along one of Wellington's busiest roads shows New Zealand has comparatively low levels of a key air pollutant.

-But researchers behind the new findings say city planners who allow development in traffic-heavy areas still need to consider the threat of nitrous oxide (NO2) because it can pose a health risk at any level.
+But researchers behind the new findings say city planners who allow development in traffic-heavy areas still need to consider the threat of nitrous oxide (N2O) because it can pose a health risk at any level.

 "Air pollution is an area where there has been a huge amount of work in recent years that has shown an increasing range of adverse health effects - and it is probably the largest global environmental health risk," explained the study's lead author, Dr Caroline Shaw, of Otago University's Department of Public Health.